Can I cut the hedge between me and my neighbour?

 To discover just how widespread conflict with neighbours is and find out what the common causes are we have commissioned research.
 As a part of that project we are also examining how the law can be used to resolve disputes or even prevent conflict in the first place.

 A hedge is a lovely green divide between you and the house next door.
 Or is it a massive row of leylandii blocking the sun and making your house dark?
-And is there anything you can do about it?

 Unfortunately, hedges are such a point of contention for many neighbours and we have seen arguments that last for years over one person’s opinion about the height, width and even darkness of the vegetation.